For Patients & Caregivers

 - It is controversial whether antioxidants like N-acetylcysteine can lessen or negate the effects of chemotherapy and radiation therapy.
-Because these therapies work by creating free radicals that kill cancer cells, high levels of antioxidants may neutralize these effects and protect the cancer cells from these therapies.
+Because these therapies work by creating free radicals that kill cancer cells, high levels of antioxidants may neutralize these effects and protect cancer cells from these therapies.
 So what protects healthy cells may protect cancer cells as well.
 Patients who are interested in taking antioxidants during therapy should consult with their doctor.

 For Healthcare Professionals

 N-acetylcysteine (NAC) is an antioxidant that is used as a prescription drug and as a dietary supplement.
 As a drug, it is given parenterally or orally to treat acetaminophen overdose.
 The inhalant and oral solution forms have a mucolytic effect to relieve obstructions in bronchial diseases and in tracheotomy procedures.
 The oral capsule is marketed as a dietary supplement for its liver protective function and is popular among patients with AIDS and cancer.

 Clinical studies show NAC can treat drug-induced hepatotoxicity (1) (2), prevent and treat conditions of oxidative stress and reduced GSH levels caused by diseases such as HIV/AIDS (3) and cancer (4), and alleviate toxicity from chemo- and radiotherapy (4).

 Results for treatment of chronic lung disease with NAC are mixed.
 NAC reduces the number of acute exacerbations in patients with chronic bronchopulmonary disease (5)and significantly improves lung function and endurance in COPD patients after exercise (6), but these effects were not observed in other trials (7) (8), including a study of high-dose NAC (37).
 In cystic fibrosis patients, long-term oral NAC maintained lung function but had no effect on biomarkers of neutrophilic inflammation (38).
 NAC was not helpful for idiopathic pulmonary fibrosis and did not alter the tolerability profile of pirfenidone (39); nor was it helpful for Lou Gehrig’s disease (10).

-NAC has glutamate modulating effect (11) and has been tested as a treatment for psychiatric disorders (12) including addictions (13) and substance abuses (11).
+NAC has glutamate modulating effects (11) and has been tested as a treatment for psychiatric disorders (12) including addictions (13) and substance abuse (11).
 It also reduced symptoms of trichotillomania (14) .

 Gastrointestinal side effects from the consumption of NAC have been reported (19).
 Due to its antioxidant activity, it may interfere with the actions of some chemotherapy drugs.